pymor/pymor/docs/source/tutorial-rb.rst

 The matrix :math:`G` of all inner products between vectors in `trivial_basis` is a so called `Gramian matrix <https://en.wikipedia.org/wiki/Gramian_matrix>`_.
-Luckily, every |VectorArray| has a :meth:`~pymor.vectorarrays.interface.VectorArray.gramian` method, which computes precisely this matrix:
+Consequently, every |VectorArray| has a :meth:`~pymor.vectorarrays.interface.VectorArray.gramian` method, which computes precisely this matrix:

 .. jupyter-execute::